sw82/divelog/README.md

    - Ensure JavaScript is enabled in browser
    - Check browser console for errors
    - Verify internet connection for map tiles

+4. **CSV Import Performance Issues**
+   - Check PHP execution time limit in php.ini (should be at least 300 seconds)
+   - Ensure internet connection is available for geocoding functionality
+   - Consider disabling automatic geocoding for large imports
+   - Provide complete coordinates in CSV files when possible
+   - For large imports, process files in smaller batches
+   - Check browser console for AJAX errors during progress tracking

 ### Backup and Maintenance